justinliu0/luckyShrubCoursera/README.md

-coursera final project so cool wowowow i learned how to use bootstrap
+coursera final project so cool